Skip to main content

 • Grammar activities reinforce correct sentence structure

-For example, Fluency Tool combines these features with high-volume fluency training, providing a holistic approach to Japanese speaking mastery.
+For example, Fluency Tool combines these features with high-volume fluency training, designed for daily speaking volume at structured JLPT levels.

 3 Shadowing Technique for Natural Fluency